 - Take out an ad in your church newsletter, or the newsletter of any other organization you belong to.

-- Post it on local online garage sale Facebook groups or other local Facebook groups
+- Post it on local online garage sale Facebook groups or other local Facebook groups.
+Don't forget to put it on your own Facebook wall!

 So, if you find yourself with more time than money this holiday season, think about becoming a Holiday Helper.
 You might even make some new friends, or better yet, if you do a great job someone may want to hire you regularly to help them out.